allegravia/LaboratorioBioinformatica/esercitazioni/tutorial_on_homology_modelling.md

 * What is the e-value?
 * Are the values of these two parameters good enough to proceed with the model building?

-5) Once you are satisfied with the best template inspection, select it, then click on the "Create model" link immediately below the "Result, Histogram, etc." menu bar.
-In the resulting page, check whether the selected best template is the one that you actually selected, then click on the "Create model from manually selected template(s)" button.
-You will end up in the "Modeller" page.
-The target-template alignment will appear in the Input text box ("Paste multiple alignment").
+5) Once you are satisfied with the best template inspection, select it, then click on the "Model using selection" link in the menu bar.
+In the resulting page, the target-template alignment will appear in the Input text box ("Paste multiple alignment").

 <img src= "img/target_template_alignment.png" width="50%">

+In order to build the model with Modeller, you have to click on the "Send to Modeller" button.

 Notice that, if you want to run a local version of Modeller, you have to copy this alignment and paste it to a local text file with .ali extension.
 This is NOT what we are going to do here.
 Here, we will use the Modeller installation provided by The Bioinformatics Toolkit.
-Therefore, check the options and insert a MODELLER-key (you can use "MODELIRANJE") and a name for your Job in the Job-ID text box (I suggest "gadd45B_model" or something similar).
+Therefore, check the options and insert a MODELLER-key (you can use "MODELIRANJE") and a name for your Job in the Job-ID text box.

 <img src= "img/hhpred_modeller.png" width="50%">

 Then, Submit your Job.

 #### Congratulations!
-You have built a model for Gadd45β.
+You have built a model for VEGFR1_D4.
 You can Save it now.

 After downloading it, open the file with your favourite Text Editor (gedit, vim, pico, nano, etc) and take a few minutes to inspect the file.

-Before going back to the prediction of the Gadd45β-MKK7 complex, we will spend a few minutes to check the quality of our model.
+We will now spend a few minutes to check the quality of our model.

 # Model quality assessment with QMEAN